Goodbye Air Gaps, Hello Improved ICS Security

 To further kill the myth of air gaps as a valid security measure, let’s look at the milestone cyberattack that occurred recently, just before Christmas 2015 in the Ukraine.
 Here are the key details:

-- Infection occurred when someone in the target organization received a “spear phishing” email with a malicious attachment and clicked on it.
+- Infection occurred when someone in the target organization received a “spear phishing” email with a malicious attachment & clicked on it

 - The event is notable and important because it is the first known cyberattack to cause an electricity blackout.

-For more details on the BlackEnergy attack, see this article by our sister company Tripwire.
+For more information, see this BlackEnergy Malware article drafted by our cybersecurity business unit, Tripwire.

 This type of technique, known as social engineering, is another pathway into control networks.
 While a simpler infection technique than those used for Stuxnet and Dragonfly, its impact was very significant.